react-boilerplate/react-boilerplate/docs/general/introduction.md

 Together these two methods work like magic.
 When you type something in the textbox the following things will happen in a sequential manner:

 1. `changeUsername()` will send text to the Redux store.
 The text can be accessed using `evt.target.value`.
 Here, `evt` is the `onChange` event emmited by pressing a key.
-2. The Redux store will consult with its corresponding reducer, since a reducer knows what to with the data.
+2. The Redux store will consult with its corresponding reducer, since a reducer knows what to do with the data.
 3. When a reducer computes a new state tree, the store will update its state with the newly typed data.
 4. An update has occured in the state, therefore `mapStateToProps()` will be triggered and your react component will get the new data.
 5. The updated data will be set as the `value` to your `<Input />`.